-The WDT clock is sourced from its own dedicated RC oscillator (WDT oscillator), the instruction clock (system clock divided by 4) or the RTC oscillator, the choice of which is determined by configuration options.
+The clock source of the WDT is implemented by an dedicated RC oscillator (WDT oscillator) or instruction clock (system clock divided by 4) decided by options.
 This timer is designed to prevent a software malfunction or sequence jumping to an unknown location with unpredictable results.
-The watchdog timer can be disabled by option.
-If the watchdog timer is disabled, all executions related to the WDT result in no operation.
+The watchdog Timer can be disabled by an option.
+If the watchdog Timer is disabled, all the executions related to the WDT result in no operation.